derLumu/CSaAFSA/csaafsa/analytics/src/serverPlugin/README.md

 ## Applicable refactors

 Applying refactors in TypeScript is splitted into two steps.
 First the IDE asks for applicable refactors at an specific position, then the IDE asks for possible edits for one of this possible refactors.
 Refactors are supported for documenting undocumented exceptions and generating update datatypes.

 #### Undocumented exceptions

 To decide if an undocumented exception needs to be documented these tasks are executed:

 1. Find the method the current request originated from.
-Use the requests `postion` property.
+Use the requests `position` property.
 2. Extract the methods endpoint.
 Use slimmed down variant of the endpoint extractor
 3. Start a diagnostic search on this endpoint
 4. For ever undocumented exception diagnostic add its information to an array